oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 [CustomHeaders](./Org.OData.Capabilities.V1.xml#L931:~:text=Name="-,CustomHeaders,-")|\[[CustomParameter](#CustomParameter)\]|<a name="CustomHeaders"></a>Custom headers that are supported/required for the annotated resource ([Example](./Org.OData.Capabilities.V1.xml#L933:~:text=Name="-,Example,-"))
 [CustomQueryOptions](./Org.OData.Capabilities.V1.xml#L957:~:text=Name="-,CustomQueryOptions,-")|\[[CustomParameter](#CustomParameter)\]|<a name="CustomQueryOptions"></a>Custom query options that are supported/required for the annotated resource ([Example](./Org.OData.Capabilities.V1.xml#L960:~:text=Name="-,Example,-"))<br>If the entity container is annotated, the query option is supported/required by all resources in that container.
 [MediaLocationUpdateSupported](./Org.OData.Capabilities.V1.xml#L1009:~:text=Name="-,MediaLocationUpdateSupported,-")|[Tag](Org.OData.Core.V1.md#Tag)|<a name="MediaLocationUpdateSupported"></a>Stream property supports update of its media edit URL and/or media read URL
-[DefaultCapabilities](./Org.OData.Capabilities.V1.xml#L1014:~:text=Name="-,DefaultCapabilities,-")|[DefaultCapabilitiesType](#DefaultCapabilitiesType)|<a name="DefaultCapabilities"></a>Default capability settings for all collection-valued resources in the container.
-Annotating a capability term for a specific collection-valued resource overrides the default setting
+[DefaultCapabilities](./Org.OData.Capabilities.V1.xml#L1014:~:text=Name="-,DefaultCapabilities,-")|[DefaultCapabilitiesType](#DefaultCapabilitiesType)|<a name="DefaultCapabilities"></a>Default capability settings for all collection-valued resources in the container<br>Annotating a specific capability term, which is included as property in `DefaultCapabilitiesType`, for a specific collection-valued resource overrides the default capability with the specified properties using PATCH semantics:<br/>- Primitive or collection-valued properties specified in the specific capability term replace the corresponding properties specified in `DefaultCapabilities`<br/>- Complex-valued properties specified in the specific capability term override the corresponding properties specified in `DefaultCapabilities` using PATCH semantics recursively<br/>- Properties specified neither in the specific term nor in `DefaultCapabilities` have their default value

 ## <a name="ConformanceLevelType"></a>[ConformanceLevelType](./Org.OData.Capabilities.V1.xml#L118:~:text=Name="-,ConformanceLevelType,-")